lksshw/SRNet/README.md

 # SRNet
 **Update** (27th August 2020) :

-There's a bug which prevents training with variable sized images.
-Hold off on training until it is fixed.
+A bug related to variable image size is fixed.
+You can now train with variable image sizes.
+This will improve generations significantly.

+Training is now significantly faster.
+Pull all changes and train as usual.

 **Update** (26th July 2020) :
 * Pre-trained weights have been uploaded.
 Please refer to the *Pre-trained weights* section for usage.